Do you know which paint brush is the best for oil painting?

 In this article, we will go over the best oil paint brushes for beginners.
 Additionally, we will tell you how to clean them properly so you don’t need to buy new brushes every week.

 Best Brushes for Oil Painting

 With the right supplies, oil painting doesn’t have to be difficult.
+Of course, besides good quality oil paint, you will also need some brushes.
 When it comes to oil paint brushes, having a range of different brushes and knowing how and when to use each is just as important as the quality of the brush itself.
 The best oil paint brushes will have no difficulty absorbing the paint and returning to their original shape after each stroke.

 Brushes can come in a variety of different shapes.
 Some of the most popular oil painting brush types include the round, flat, filbert and the bright brush.
 Additionally, oil paint brushes can come in a wide variety of different sizes.
 Since different brands number their oil painting brushes differently, rather than looking at the number it’s better to look at the size of the hairs.

 You will notice that compared to brushes for other media such as watercolor or acrylics, brushes for oil painting have significantly longer handles.
-This is to balance the brush.
+This is to balance the brush and makes it easier to do oil painting on canvas while standing.
 While other brushes are used vertically to let liquid flow to the bottom, oil paint brushes are used in a horizontal position with a vertical surface.
 The best brushes for oil painting thus have a longer handle to balance the brush in your hand while painting.

 Recommended Oil Paint Brushes